M. A. C. / Made in Earth

 -

-Design TeamGiancarlo Artese, Flavia Scognamillo, Alessandro Turchi
+- Design Team:Giancarlo Artese, Flavia Scognamillo, Alessandro Turchi

-DonorDaniela Schmid
+- Donor:Daniela Schmid

-BeneficiaryTerre des Hommes Core
+- Beneficiary:Terre des Hommes Core

-Cost60000 €
+- Cost:60000 €

-From the architect.
-The project originates from a partnership between Made in Earth and Terre des Hommes Core Trust, an ONG which takes care of children in troubles (abandoned or orphans, disabled or abused), giving them a home, an education and possibly following till and through the employement age.
+Text description provided by the architects.
+The project originates from a partnership between Made in Earth and Terre des Hommes Core Trust, an ONG which takes care of children in troubles (abandoned or orphans, disabled or abused), giving them a home, an education and possibly following till and through the employment age.

 MiE and TdH share a strategy made of small interventions to be spread all over the region, so to create a network capable to multiply the positive effects of each one.